 As a faculty we want to create this environment by:

-and (2) enriching the lives of students, faculty and communities - on both the national and international level - with performances of a wide variety of music.
 The excellence, authenticity, and originality of these performances will also serve as models for future performances by students and provide a basis for developing informed and critical listening skills.

 The Fine Arts requirement helps students deepen their understanding of an area of the arts, and develop the ability to apply analytic skills to aesthetic judgment.